IP127000/Alpamayo-1-Reproduction/README.md

 * VLM outputs **CoT** + **action tokens** via rollouts.
 * Diffusion module is unaffected.

+From a technical perspective, Alpamayo’s reinforcement fine-tuning is quite straightforward.
+Essentially, it is just the RL of Qwen-3_VL, where the VLM outputs CoT and action tokens through rollouts.
+This process is unrelated to the diffusion component, as described in the paper.
 Stay tuned!

 ---

 ## 🤝 4 Contributing

-Feel free to **star⭐, fork🍴, and submit PRs** to help improve Alpamayo-finetune!
+Feel free to **star⭐, fork🍴, and submit PRs** to help improve Alpamayo-1-Local!

 ---